Glossary

 Audit

-To conduct a formal and systematic examination of a set of data for the purpose of testing its accuracy, using techniques commonly employed by audit professionals.
-(ASOP No. 23
+A formal and systematic examination of data for the purpose of testing its accuracy and completeness.

 Auditors

-The firm or professional engaged to conduct an examination in accordance with generally accepted auditing standards for the purpose of issuing an opinion on a financial statement.
+The external firm or professional engaged to conduct a financial audit or financial review in accordance with generally accepted auditing standards for the purpose of issuing an opinion on a financial statement.

 AV